MedGS: Gaussian Splatting for Multi-Modal 3D Medical Imaging: Experiments

-2mm \textbf{Ablation Study} The ablation study is conducted on the interpolation task using MRI brain volumes with a leave-frame-out strategy, where every 2nd frame is omitted during training.
-We assess the impact of removing key components of \our{}, specifically the interpolation regularization and the temporal spread constraint.
-Table~\ref{tab:ablation} summarizes the results.
-Removing interpolation regularization leads to a modest decline in PSNR, while omitting the sigma regularization primarily reduces Dice Coefficient and IoU scores.
-Excluding both components further degrades overall performance compared to the full model, emphasizing that each component is essential for achieving optimal interpolation accuracy.
+\textbf{Ablation Study} We conduct an ablation study on the interpolation task using MRI brain volumes with a leave-frame-out strategy, omitting every second frame during training.
+We evaluate the effect of removing $\mathcal{L}_{\text{interp}}^{\ast}$ and $\mathcal{L}_{\sigma}$.
+As shown in Table~\ref{tab:ablation}, removing $\mathcal{L}_{\text{interp}}^{\ast}$ or $\mathcal{L}_{\sigma}$ decreases PSNR and SSIM.
+Excluding both components further degrades the results.

-2mm \textbf{Summary} Together, quantitative and qualitative evaluations demonstrate that \our{} outperforms both classical and neural baselines.
-It consistently delivers higher interpolation fidelity and more accurate mesh reconstructions, establishing itself as a robust and practical solution for multi-modal 3D medical imaging.